 Study of human physiology during exercise and as a function of physiological assessment associated with physical activity and stress.
-Emphasis on bioenergetics and neuromuscular concepts of exercise, as well as cardiorespiratory and environmental consideration in exercise.
-The course will also provide students with an overview of how physical training affects the human body.
-Topics include principles in a variety of training, as well as aerobic and anaerobic changes that occur from a physical stimulus.
-Prerequisite: BSC-2084C BSC-2086C - Recommended to be taken either prior to or at the same time as this course.
+Emphasis on bioenergetics and neuromuscular concepts of exercise, as well as cardiorespiratory and environmental

-SCI-301 Introduction to Athletic Training
+HSC 2000 Introduction to Health Professions (formerly SCI-301 Introduction to Athletic Training)

-Third level course in the allied health major will include an overview of essential functions, duties, and professional responsibilities of an athletic trainer.
-Students will gain knowledge in the areas of general prevention principles and strategies, concepts related to protective equipment, planning for emergency procedures, introduction to musculoskeletal injuries and health care administration.
-Students will be able to explain and identify the roles and responsibilities of the athletic trainer in various employment settings Classes incorporate exams, discussion boards, and projects throughout the semester.
-Prerequisite: BSC-2084C BSC-2086C - Recommended to be taken either prior to or at the same time as this course.
+This course serves as an introduction to the allied health professions.
+It will include an overview of essential functions, duties, and professional responsibilities of each profession.
+Students will gain knowledge in general prevention principles and strategies, concepts related to protective equipment, planning for emergency procedures, introduction to musculoskeletal injuries and health care administration.
+Students will explain and identify the roles and responsibilities of each profession in various employment settings.